hiltar/debian/README.md

 HandleLidSwitchDocked=ignore
 ```

-## Firefox by Mint has an issue with video playback, to be solved
+## Firefox by Mint has an issue with video playback, use Brave browser instead

 ---